TessTea/pi_boot_preset/README.md

-# Botstrap Raspberry Pi as single-node K8S cluster
+# Botstrap Raspberry Pi as single-node K8S cluster with Flannel CNI

 ## How can i use it:
 - Flash SD card with raspbian lite